-The Company's income tax provision from continuing operations was approximately \$1.8 million and approximately \$2.2 million for the three months ended April 30, 2022 and 2021, respectively.
+The Company's income tax provision from continuing operations was approximately \$4.3 million and approximately \$1.8 million for the three months ended July 31, 2022 and 2021, respectively.
+The Company's income tax provision from continuing operations was approximately \$6.2 million and approximately \$4.0 million for the six months ended July 31, 2022 and 2021, respectively.

-The Company did not have any activity classified as discontinued operations in the current fiscal year and therefore, did not have an income tax provision or benefit.
-The Company's income tax benefit from discontinued operations was approximately \$2.2 million for the three months ended April 30, 2021.
+The Company did not have any activity classified as discontinued operations in the current fiscal year and therefore, did not have an income tax provision or benefit from discontinued operations.
+The Company's income tax benefit from discontinued operations was approximately \$5.4 million and approximately \$7.6 million for the three and six months ended July 31, 2021, respectively.
 The benefit is derived from the level of tax credits generated from the refined coal business and the tax benefit of the loss from operations.
 Through its refined coal business, the Company earned production tax credits pursuant to IRC Section 45.
 The credits can be used to reduce future income tax liabilities for up to 20 years.